26.2 Miles into Kilometers: A complete walkthrough to Marathon Distance

 Q: How can I accurately track my marathon training in both miles and kilometers?

-- A: Utilize a GPS running watch or a fitness tracking app that allows for distance tracking in both units.
+- A: apply a GPS running watch or a fitness tracking app that allows for distance tracking in both units.
 Familiarize yourself with the conversion factor (1 mile ≈ 1.60934 kilometers) to easily convert between the two units.

 -